If you’re still thinking about ways to save on taxes before December 31, you may be considering donating to your favorite causes.

-Generally speaking, most charities will accept stock donations of most publicly traded companies in lieu of cash.
-Some charities will even take other types of assets, such as bitcoin or restricted stock.
+Most charities will accept stock donations of most publicly traded companies in lieu of cash.
+Some will even take other types of assets, such as bitcoin or restricted stock.

-Donating appreciated stock to charity is also a great idea because you can minimize any concentrated positions (such as shares of employer stock) without paying capital gains on them.
+Donating appreciated stock to charity also allows you to reduce a concentrated position (such as shares of employer stock) without paying capital gains.

 2. Set up a donor-advised fund (DAF)

-3. Make a charitable donation to counteract the tax consequences of a Roth IRA conversion
+3. Make a charitable donation along with a Roth IRA conversion

 Thinking about converting some of the assets in your traditional IRA to a Roth IRA but balking at the thought of the taxes you’ll owe on the transaction?